 Python, Google Calendar API, Brave Search, Telegram

-YouTube Data API, Supadata API, Obsidian
+YouTube Data API, Supadata API, OpenAI, Notion

 Takes raw notes from the intake stage, drafts social posts in a consistent voice, audits for AI patterns, generates hooks, and queues them for review.